 Perhaps one of the most significant motivations for homeowners to seek nature in their living spaces is for personal health benefits.
 The long-standing value of spending time outdoors and in natural landscapes is well-established and its importance was highlighted during the international pandemic that kept many isolated in their homes at the start of 2020.
 The benefits of nature, especially those of mental health, can be experienced in a home, promising it is designed correctly.

 Interior designers are now focussing on natural materials, those with minimal processing, such as exposed wood and cork.
 Flower designs are being brandished along with texture-heavy fabrics, creating a cosy space that is far removed from the stress and industrial design of modern life.
 Technology is also being disguised, with modern smart features being chosen for their discretion, allowing homeowners to occupy a space without feeling obliged to experience cyberspace.
+AC Vison’s team of interior designers in Singapore can help you bring the concept of nature-inspired design to life in your home.

 These trends are already established and, as we make our way through 2023, become ubiquitous.
 So, if you’re designing a new living space this year, then be sure to visit your favourite natural landscape first.